Horizon causality from holographic scattering in asymptotically dS$_3$: Causality on the holographic screen

 We would like to test if the connected wedge theorem (Theorem~\ref{th:CWT}) applies to this example of scattering in dS spacetime.
 For this, one computes the decision regions, where each decision region $\mathcal{R}_i$ is defined as an intersection on the screen $\mathcal{S}$ among the future domain of dependence of $c_i$ and the past domains of dependence of $r_1$ and $r_2$ for $i=1,2$.

 To this end, one needs to identify the appropriate causality on the screen $\mathcal{S}$.
-Let us consider some geometrically reasonable choices of causality, which do not rely on the details of the microscopic theory.\footnote{or a proposal of a possible microscopic resolution such as wormholes, see~\cite{Omiya:2021olc}.} One possibility would be the causality based on the induced metric on $\mathcal{S}$.
+One possibility would be the causality based on the induced metric on $\mathcal{S}$.
 In this case, the screen causality is completely blind to the holographic bulk.
 In the current limiting case, the discrepancy between the bulk causality and boundary causality is the highest, as $\mathcal{S}$ is located on the cosmological horizon, i.e. the induced metric is

 Thus, under this causality, only light can propagate at a fixed angle $\varphi$.
 This suggests that the decision region is empty as the spatial location of each input and output point differs.\footnote{There is a subtlety at $\sigma=0$ as the cosmological horizon bifurcates.
 However, this subtlety can be avoided without significantly modifying the metric by replacing $\mathcal{S}$ with the stretched horizon.
 Thus, the conclusion should be the same.} Note that the decision region becomes nonempty only when the spatial location of one of the input points and both output points coincide.
 Even if this happens, the decision region is pointlike so it leads to a significant violation of the connected wedge theorem.
+Indeed, equation \eqref{eq:for} leads to a vanishing mutual information since the area of $\gamma_e(A;D)$ goes to $0$ as $A$ becomes pointlike.
+The disconnected extremal surfaces $\gamma_e(A;D)\cup \gamma_e(B;D)$ therefore always dominate when $A$ and $B$ are pointlike.
+See Appendix~\ref{app:ext_proc} for more details on the holographic entanglement entropy prescription.

 Another possibility is to consider the bulk causality restricted on the screen.
 In this case, each decision region is given by $J^+(c_{i})\vert_\mathcal{S}\cap J^-(r_1)\vert_\mathcal{S} \cap J^-(r_2)\vert_\mathcal{S}$ for $i=1,2$, where we define the lightcone of a point $p$ on the screen as